“To improve is to change; to be perfect is to change often.” — Winston Churchill

 - Show and Tell virtual meetups: team members choose one item from their home to share with the group and speak to why it is important to them.

-Businesses may not be able to control a global health crisis or the need for remote workforces while social distancing.
+Businesses may not be able to control a global health crisis or the need for remote teams while social distancing.
 What businesses can control is how they adapt their communications and culture to combat the challenge and become even closer as teams.
 Peter Drucker said, “The greatest danger in times of turbulence is not the turbulence, it is to act with yesterday’s logic.”
 Companies who plan and proactively adjust their cultures around today’s challenges will come out the other side with greater engagement, retention, and stronger cultures that are poised to take on whatever challenge comes next.
 Companies who choose to adapt operations and assume that the culture will be the same when this “all blows over”, may find themselves with all new cultural challenges down the road.